Marine life: Marine bacteria

 Bacteria constitute a large domain of prokaryotic microorganisms.
-Typically a few micrometres in length, bacteria have a number of shapes, ranging from spheres to rods and spirals.
+Typically a few micrometers in length, bacteria have a number of shapes, ranging from spheres to rods and spirals.
 Bacteria were among the first life forms to appear on Earth, and are present in most of its habitats.
 Bacteria inhabit soil, water, acidic hot springs, radioactive waste, and the deep portions of Earth's crust.
 Bacteria also live in symbiotic and parasitic relationships with plants and animals.

 Once regarded as plants constituting the class Schizomycetes, bacteria are now classified as prokaryotes.
-Unlike cells of animals and other eukaryotes, bacterial cells do not contain a nucleus and rarely harbour membrane-bound organelles.
+Unlike cells of animals and other eukaryotes, bacterial cells do not contain a nucleus and rarely harbor membrane-bound organelles.
 Although the term bacteria traditionally included all prokaryotes, the scientific classification changed after the discovery in the 1990s that prokaryotes consist of two very different groups of organisms that evolved from an ancient common ancestor.
 These evolutionary domains are called Bacteria and Archaea.

 The ancestors of modern bacteria were unicellular microorganisms that were the first forms of life to appear on Earth, about 4 billion years ago.
 For about 3 billion years, most organisms were microscopic, and bacteria and archaea were the dominant forms of life.
 Although bacterial fossils exist, such as stromatolites, their lack of distinctive morphology prevents them from being used to examine the history of bacterial evolution, or to date the time of origin of a particular bacterial species.
 However, gene sequences can be used to reconstruct the bacterial phylogeny, and these studies indicate that bacteria diverged first from the archaeal/eukaryotic lineage.

 Bacteria were also involved in the second great evolutionary divergence, that of the archaea and eukaryotes.
 Here, eukaryotes resulted from the entering of ancient bacteria into endosymbiotic associations with the ancestors of eukaryotic cells, which were themselves possibly related to the Archaea.
 This involved the engulfment by proto-eukaryotic cells of alphaproteobacterial symbionts to form either mitochondria or hydrogenosomes, which are still found in all known Eukarya.
 Later on, some eukaryotes that already contained mitochondria also engulfed cyanobacterial-like organisms.
 This led to the formation of chloroplasts in algae and plants.
 There are also some algae that originated from even later endosymbiotic events.
 Here, eukaryotes engulfed a eukaryotic algae that developed into a "second-generation" plastid.
 This is known as secondary endosymbiosis.

 The largest known bacterium, the marine Thiomargarita namibiensis, can be visible to the naked eye and sometimes attains 0.75 mm.